At St Catherine’s, all that we do is centred around our Mission Statement.

 Our children are given opportunities to hold positions of responsibility.
 They take part in votes and feel empowered in their school life.
 Children from Y5 represent the school in our Deanery Council with many more participating in Deanery events.
 Visits take place annually to the local Council Chambers where debates are held on shared issues.
-Children are taught the skills of debate and presentation of opposing views in KS2 as part of the Literacy Curriculum.
+Children are taught the skills of debate and presentation of opposing views in KS2 as part of the English Curriculum.

 Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Pupils have opportunities within the curriculum to learn more about the laws that are part of everyday life.
 The following also help reinforce the core messages: